 The Office of the U.S. Global AIDS Coordinator manages PEPFAR.
 The Coordinator is appointed by the President and confirmed by the Senate to coordinate and oversee the U.S. global response to HIV/AIDS.
-The Coordinator reports directly to the Secretary of State.
-Ambassador Eric Goosby currently serves as the U.S. Global AIDS Coordinator.
+Reporting directly to the Secretary of State, the U.S. Global AIDS Coordinator:

 Global Health Initiative